INSTALLATION GUIDE

 Material cost per metreTypically ~20–40% higher than equivalent HDG perforated tray

-Installation labourOften ~15–30% lower on complex routes (on-site cutting/bending, clip-on earth bonds, faster cable laying)
+Installation labourOften ~15–30% lower on complex routes — on-site cutting and bending, clip-on earth bonds, faster cable laying

-Best where tray winsLong straight runs, cables needing protection from below, fixed routes that won't change
+Where tray still winsLong straight runs, cables needing protection from below, fixed routes that will not change

-On a large project with hundreds of metres of basket the material premium is significant, but the labour and programme savings can partially or fully offset it — so always compare on a project-specific installed-cost basis rather than on headline material price.
+On a large project with hundreds of metres the material premium is real, but the labour and programme savings can partially or fully offset it — so compare on a project-specific installed-cost basis rather than headline material price.
 Where routes are long, straight and unlikely to change, pressed steel solid-bottom or perforated tray is often better value.
-See the cable tray installation guide for a direct comparison.
+See the cable tray installation guide for the direct comparison.

 09 · Installation Guide